isotopp/isotopp.github.io/content/posts/2024-07-23-mysql-upgrading-old-mysql-instances.md

 and test each upgrade before proceeding to the next.

 MySQL 8.1, 8.2 and 8.3 have been innovation releases and are not "major stable versions".
+So is MySQL 9.0.
-Don't use them in production.
+Don't use any of them in production.
-Also, while MySQL 9.0 may one time be a long term support release of MySQL once a General Availbility Version is out, the current version is **not** GA and should not be used in production.

 > **Note on Non-GA Versions of MySQL:**
-> It is useful to run new versions of MySQL and innovation releases as replicas in production.
+> It is useful to run new versions of MySQL and innovation releases as replicas *for testing* in production.
 > Doing this helps you to stay on top of current developments and get familiar with new features and quirks early.
+>
-> An idle replica will check your write-transactions (using SBR) or keep up with the replication stream (using RBR).
+> An idle replica will check your write-transactions, using SBR.
 > If you feel adventurous, divert a minimal amount of read-transactions to it from the database load balancer to
 > check how reads perform.
 >
-> Do not use 8.1, 8.2, 8.3 or pre-GA in a productive context or for a primary.
+> Do not use 8.1, 8.2, 8.3 or 9.0 in a productive context or for a primary.
 > They are called "Innovation Releases" for a reason.
 >
 > Do use them to experiment and innovate, in a safe way.

-> That is what replication is for, and why we still have SBR.
+> **Note on SBR in MySQL replication:**
+> SBR has a lot of limitations and quirks, but it does transport original SQL to a replica.
+> It is useful to test write-transactions on a replica.
+>
+> It is not recommended to use SBR in production replication.
+Use RBR or group-replication.

 Upgrading in place changes the on-disk format of the database, the valid syntax of some queries you may use, and the behavior of some data types.